MicrosoftDocs/azure-docs/DevCenter/PHP/Tutorials/website-storage.md

 ##Querying a Table

+The home page of the Tasklist application should list all existing tasks and allow the insertion of new ones.

-* Create a file named `index.php` and insert the following HTML and PHP code which will form the header of the page:
+* Create a file named **index.php** and insert the following HTML and PHP code which will form the header of the page:

 		<html>
 		<head>